 How to stop the cycle of self-loathing

 We can attempt to stop the cycle of self-loathing by recognizing our triggers.
-We can combat them by implementing helpful techniques that redirect our thoughts and reframe how we feel about ourselves and our mistakes.
+We can overcome self loathing by implementing helpful techniques that redirect our thoughts and reframe how we feel about ourselves and our mistakes.

-Try taking these steps to build the path to more positive thinking.
+Try taking these steps to build the path to more positive thinking and combat self loathing.

-With its negative viewpoint looming around the corner of every action you take, it can become overwhelming, exhausting, and isolating.
+With negative thoughts looming around the corner of every action you take, it can become overwhelming, exhausting, and isolating.
+Worse, such self hating patterns can lead to self harm.

 Try to distinguish your own personal feelings from those of others.
 Has anyone given you a concrete reason to feel this way?
 If they haven’t, it’s likely your inner critic talking.